The Ultimate Secret to Helping Tough Kids Heal…

 Here’s the deal though.
-Very little of what actually works for tough kids is actually logical.
+Very little of what actually works for tough kids who had a rough start in life is actually logical.
 There’s a reason for that, too.
 Trauma isn’t logical.
 It’s emotional.
 It also does all kinds of crazy things to the brain.
 It mixes up all the brain wiring and leaves our kids thinking and processing information very differently than we we do.
 One of the most significant and noticeable ways this happens is impairments in logic, reasoning, and judgement.

 Why help mom first?

 The answer is quite simple.
 We moms are the ones on the front line.
 We are the ones that interact with the kids day in and day out.
 We are the ones who are responsible for holding everything together.
 Unfortunately, we are also the ones who get the full brunt of all their “special” stuff.
 That’s a whole lot to put on one woman…even a Wonder Woman…to carry.

 By far the best shot our kids have at real healing is by connecting with and building a real relationship their mom!
 It isn’t going to happen simply by them spending an hour a week in a therapist’s office.
 Yes, other helpers and services will likely be necessary and beneficial.
 First and foremost, thought, the most important change-agent a child will have is their mom.
 You can’t do or be that if you are spread too thin or if your own emotional bucket is empty.

 Not all help is created equal!
 Not every therapist is trauma informed, even if they advertise that they are.
 It’s up to us to ask a lot of questions and make sure we are getting help from people who actually know how to help us.
 Below are some tips to help you make sure that happens.